-As our family’s researcher, I needed many more hours of research to establish if there had been enough evidence to convict them as smugglers.
+It may require many more hours of research to establish if there had been enough evidence to convict them as smugglers.
 And, if so, were they punished by banishment to Australia?
 The transportation lists contain many Osbornes.
-A lot of research is needed to add to the smuggling story as it relates to my family.
+A lot of research is needed to add to the smuggling story.

 Our cockle boat Mary Amelia goes out into the Thames Estuary when the tide is coming in to reach its destination to begin cockling.
 The wheelhouse of the boat is well equipped with radios and plotters.
 These are used to plot a course for the boat to reach the permitted cockling areas.